Thousands of Migrants Mass on Turkey's Borders with Europe

 “We will not close the gates to refugees,” he said.
 “The European Union has to keep its promises.
 We are not obliged to look after and feed so many refugees.”

-Under a 6 billion euro deal in 2016, Turkey agreed to stem the tide of refugees to Europe in return for financial aid after more than a million people entered Europe in 2015.
+Under a 6 billion euro deal in 2016, Turkey agreed to stem the tide of migrants to Europe in return for financial aid after more than a million people entered Europe in 2015.
 It has since accused the EU of failing to honour the agreement.
 Erdogan has frequently threatened to “open the gates” and allow refugees and migrants to head to Europe unless more international support was provided.

 Hayat Tahrir al-Sham (HTS), the radical Islamist group that now controls Idlib has shown a growing willingness to compromise.
 But for Idlib's residents, that brings little comfort. https://t.co/sOd3TG16rk